 What are the symptoms?

 PCOS symptoms can start showing right after puberty, but can also develop during later teen years and early adulthood.
 The most common symptoms include irregular or missed period, and some women with PCOS develop cysts on their ovaries.
-Other symptoms include acne, mood changes, pelvis pain, weight gain, insomnia, and thinning of hair on the head or unwanted hair growth.
+Other symptoms include acne, mood changes, pelvic pain, weight gain, insomnia, and thinning of hair on the head or unwanted hair growth.
 Often, PCOS may go undiagnosed for some time because the symptoms can be easily attributed to other factors.

 How is it treated?

-There is not one special test that an identify PCOS.
+There is not one special test that identifies PCOS.
 In order for your doctor to effectively evaluate your case, your medical history and symptoms must be examined and sometimes a number of tests may need to be taken.
 If you are experiencing some or all of the symptoms associated with PCOS and are seeking medical attention, contact the Cool Springs Obstetrics & Gynecology today.